OpenEvalProject/evals/manuscripts/elife-50871/v1/manuscript.md

 ## Abstract

-Far-red absorbing chlorophylls are constitutively present as chlorophyll (Chl) d in the cyanobacterium Acaryochloris marina , or dynamically expressed by synthesis of Chl f , red-shifted phycobiliproteins and minor amounts of Chl d via far-red light photoacclimation in a range of cyanobacteria, which enables them to use near-infrared-radiation (NIR) for oxygenic photosynthesis.
-While the biochemistry and molecular physiology of Chl f -containing cyanobacteria has been unraveled in culture studies, their ecological significance remains unexplored and no data on their in situ activity exist.
-With a novel combination of hyperspectral imaging, confocal laser scanning microscopy, and nanoparticle-based O 2 imaging, we demonstrate substantial NIR-driven oxygenic photosynthesis by endolithic, Chl f -containing cyanobacteria within natural beachrock biofilms that are widespread on (sub)tropical coastlines.
+Far-red absorbing chlorophylls are constitutively present as chlorophyll (Chl) d in the cyanobacterium Acaryochloris marina, or dynamically expressed by synthesis of Chl f, red-shifted phycobiliproteins and minor amounts of Chl d via far-red light photoacclimation in a range of cyanobacteria, which enables them to use near-infrared-radiation (NIR) for oxygenic photosynthesis.
+While the biochemistry and molecular physiology of Chl f-containing cyanobacteria has been unraveled in culture studies, their ecological significance remains unexplored and no data on their in situ activity exist.
+With a novel combination of hyperspectral imaging, confocal laser scanning microscopy, and nanoparticle-based O2 imaging, we demonstrate substantial NIR-driven oxygenic photosynthesis by endolithic, Chl f-containing cyanobacteria within natural beachrock biofilms that are widespread on (sub)tropical coastlines.
 This indicates an important role of NIR-driven oxygenic photosynthesis in primary production of endolithic and other shaded habitats.

 ## Introduction